IoTCrawler/Framework/README.md

 ### [Pattern Extractor](https://github.com/IoTCrawler/Pattern-Extractor)
 As part of the Semantic Enrichment component, the Pattern Extraction module enables the generation of higher-level context by analysing the annotated IoT data streams retrieved from IoT data sources that are pushed to the Metadata Repository.
 The Pattern Extractor uses the ```iot-stream:StreamObservations``` to detect higher-level events, which are then published to the broker.
 A machine learning method is used to analyse a group of ```sosa:observesProperties```.
 This analysis model is registered as a new subscription in the broker.
 This subscription includes spatial and temporal and the data type specifications for data streams.
 Once a stream matches the specifications of a registered process, the pattern extractor then caches the observations that are necessary to perform the analysis.
 When the observations are received for each stream in the group, the pattern extractor constructs a time window to analyse the data.
 The result of the analysis is a label for a pattern of data.
 This label, together with the start and end times of the pattern, is then represented as an ```iot-stream:Event``` NGSI-LD entity and published into the broker.
 The broker then makes these patterns searchable.
+## License
+The information here is made available under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](LICENSE) file.